marcin-piotrak-mox/DevSecOps-fu/vault/README.md

 - orchestrators - Nomad, Terraform, Ansible, or Continuous Integration Continuous Delivery (CI/CD) Pipelines where each pipeline usually identified by 2FA methods, App Role, or platform based identity
 - Vault agents - acting on behalf of a app/microsevice, typically identified by App role, Cloud credentials, Kubernetes, TLS Certs
 - tokens - not tied to any identities at all
+<br><br>

 Anytime user, application, machine, etc. authenticates to Vault it's associated with a unique **entity** within the identity secrets engine.
 The name reported to the identity systems by the different types of authentication methods varies, each entity is created or verified during authorization.
 The Vault identity system also provides **entity aliases** - enabling users or services to authenticate with more than one method and are associated with the same policy to share resources and count as unique entities and **identity groups** - logical groupings of entities that can be used to assign policies and metadata.

-An entity can have multiple aliases.
+In essence, each entity is made up of zero or more aliases that can inherit additional policies and metadata set on the entity level.
 For example, a single user who has accounts in both GitHub and LDAP, can be mapped to a single entity in Vault that has two aliases, one of type GitHub and one of type LDAP.
 When a client authenticates via any of the credential backend (except the Token backend), Vault creates a new entity and attaches a new alias to it, if a corresponding entity doesn't already exist.
 The entity identifier will be tied to the authenticated token.
 When such tokens are put to use, their entity identifiers are audit logged, marking a trail of actions performed by specific users.

+> :warning: Additional caution should be remained when granting permissions to non-readonly identity endpoints.
+If a user can modify an entity, they can grant it additional privileges through policies.
+If a user can modify an alias they can login with, they can bind it to an entity with higher privileges.

-## Tokens <a name="paragraph4.2"></a>
+## Tokens <a name="paragraph3.2"></a>

 Tokens are the core method for authentication within Vault.
 They can be used directly or auth methods can be used to dynamically generate tokens based on external identities. **Root token** is the first method of authentication for Vault.
 It is also the only auth method that cannot be disabled.
 All external authentication mechanisms, such as GitHub, map down to dynamically created tokens.
 These tokens have all the same properties as a normal manually created ones.